Fer-Bonilla/Udacity-Machine-Learning-plagiarism-detection-model/README.md

 ## Using the model

-  1. Execute the 2_Plagiarism_Feature_Engineering.ipynb (Load the data and write into plagirims_data directory to crean train and test data)
+  1. Execute the 2_Plagiarism_Feature_Engineering.ipynb (Load the data and write into plagirims_data directory to create train and test data)
-  2. Execute 3_Training_a_Model.ipynb script to train and deployt the model
+  2. Execute 3_Training_a_Model.ipynb script to train and deploy the model
-  3. Delete all the resources from sagemaker
+  3. Delete all the resources from Sagemaker

 ## Author
 Fernando Bonilla [linkedin](https://www.linkedin.com/in/fer-bonilla/)